top of page

 Mark suffered from mental illness and addiction.
 In April 2017, he overdosed and passed away at 35 years of age.
 Hospitality accepted Mark when other fields wouldn’t.
 It allowed him to stay himself whilst still struggling with this disease.
 For this I am grateful.

-“To commemorate Mark’s birthday, we donate all our profits to charities connected with his experiences.
-This year, we are supporting The Outside Project and Stonewall Housing, two incredible charities which support LGBTQ+ people with homelessness, mental health and domestic violence.”
+In 2024, we donated our profits to The Outside Project LGBTIQ+ Community Centre and Shelter and Stonewall Housing.
+Two incredible charities which support LGBTQ+ people with homelessness, mental health and domestic violence.

 Next Sessions